Frequently Asked Dental Questions Waco

 Patients today have an array of options for replacing missing teeth.
 Dental bridges, dentures/partials, and dental implants all have their advantages and disadvantages, though modern cosmetic and restorative dentistry has come to favor dental implants because they look and function just like real teeth and require no special care.

+If you have lost a tooth or several teeth, we urge you to seek treatment.
 Adjacent teeth can shift into the gap left by a lost tooth; in addition, a missing tooth can lead to bone loss, hygiene problems, difficulties with speaking and eating, and much more.
 Today's dental restorations are better than ever, and they can give you a strong bite and a beautiful smile.
 Contact our office today to learn more about your options for tooth replacement.

 Who is a good candidate for dental implants?

-Nearly anyone who is missing one or more teeth, and desires a superior, long-lasting aesthetic result is a good candidate for dental implants.
+Nearly anyone who is missing one or more teeth and desires a superior, long-lasting aesthetic result is a good candidate for dental implants.
 However, patients must have enough bone to support and stabilize the implant.
 Some individuals who have suffered bone loss as a result of gum disease or another condition may not be good candidates for dental implants.
 Please visit our office so we can determine the best course of treatment for you.